 Bowing of flats

 The mold flats were bowing down.
 Although, I have expected bowing of flats at the middle of this canoe’s mold, but I did not expect bowing of flats at each canoe’s bow.
-These clamps had caused the bow but there was another factor that have contributed to the damaging factor of clamps’ force.
+These old clamps had caused the bow but there was also another factor that have contributed to the damaging aside of clamps’ force.
 I will mention this factor later on.
 The structural integrity of flats is very important for sealing effect of the whole mold structure.
-Additionally, a severe bowing of flats could have put the use of high-power clamps into doubt.
+Additionally, a severe bowing of flats could have put the use of high-power clamps into a doubt.

 Damages on top surface of the mold’s lid

 These damages were located where are the canoe’s bows, but they were on the top surface of mold’s lid.
 They were very concerning since the mold’s thickness in these places has been reduced from ¾” to ¼” over the distance of 5 inches.
 Both canoe’s bows had the same severe damages.
 I have marked these areas on the picture below.

 I have found that steel blocks used by the canoe’s form maker to provide the support for C clamps were damaging the aluminum cast.
 The form maker has been using C- clamps to close the lid on top of the bottom mold for years.